Install on Kubernetes

 Generate client credentials

-OAuth client credentials are required for the Self-Deployed Runtime app deployment to authenticate successfully to the Atlan tenant.
+OAuth client credentials are required for the App to authenticate successfully to the Atlan tenant.
 Follow these steps to generate client credentials:

 -